dubzzz/fast-check/CONTRIBUTING.md

 - No regression test - in `test/e2e/NoRegression.spec.ts`

-Then run `yarn e2e -- -u` locally to update the snapshot file.
+Then run `yarn workspace fast-check e2e -- -u` locally to update the snapshot file.
 The `NoRegression` spec is supposed to prevent unwanted breaking changes to be included in a future release of fast-check by taking a snapshot of the current output and enforcing it does not change over time (except if needed).

 - Legacy support test - in `packages/test-minimal-support/main.js`